Political Contributions & Lobbying

 Marathon Oil shares the oil and gas industry’s commitment to providing abundant, low-cost and reliable energy while reducing carbon emissions.
 We believe real, lasting climate solutions are driven by innovation and technology breakthroughs that enhance our way of life and reduce emissions.

-We believe that successful public policy must recognize that oil and gas underpins our standard of living and American oil and gas is critical to our national security and economic prosperity.
+We believe that successful public policy must recognize that oil and gas underpin our standard of living and that American oil and gas is critical to our national security and economic prosperity.
 We will support policy that:

-- Relies upon predictable and economically efficient policy frameworks, such as the use of market-based policies and/or offsets, to deliver outcomes at the lowest cost to society.
+- Relies upon predictable and economically efficient policy frameworks, such as the use of market-based policies and/or offsets, to deliver outcomes at the lowest cost to society; and

 - Allows all energy sources to compete for innovation funding.